shapeshed/jekyll.shapeshed.com/_posts/2008-08-14-two_new_yahoo_goodies.md

 ---
 layout: post
 title: Two new Yahoo goodies
-excerpt: "Two new goodies worth a look were released this week.
+description: "Two new goodies worth a look were released this week.
 The first Fire Eagle allows applications to access details of your location.
 The second is a preview of the update to the YUI the Yahoo interface library. "
 categories: [Yahoo]
 ---
 ## Another Sugar Daddy